Knicks–Pacers rivalry: 1995 Eastern Conference semifinals

-The Knicks, fresh from the previous year's Finals appearance, worked hard to return to the Finals.
-Anthony Mason, who was eventually named the 1995 NBA Sixth Man of the Year, averaged 9.9 points and 8.4 rebounds, while Ewing (top 10 in scoring, rebounding, and blocks), Starks (15.3 ppg), and others would put up their usually efficient production.
-Placing 2nd in the Atlantic Division to the Magic with a record and the third seed, the Knicks dispatched the Cavs in 4.
-With the better record, the Knicks had home-court advantage over the Pacers again, setting the stage for another memorable series.
+After the Knicks made the finals the prior year they had players contribute the following season.
+Anthony Mason, who was eventually named the 1995 NBA Sixth Man of the Year, averaged 9.9 points and 8.4 rebounds, while Ewing (top 10 in scoring, rebounding, and blocks), and Starks put up (15.3 ppg).
+Placing 2nd in the Atlantic Division to the Magic with a record and the third seed, the Knicks beat the Cavs in 4.
+With the better record, the Knicks had home-court advantage over the Pacers again.

 In Game 1 in New York, it was Miller Time again as he amazingly scored 8 points in 8.9 seconds: a 3-pointer, followed by stealing the inbound pass and another 3 to tie the game and 2 free throws, erasing the Knicks' 105–99 lead and stealing the game 107–105.
 The stunned Knicks settled for a 2-game split with a 96–77 victory, but the Pacers won the next 2 in Indiana 97–95 and 98–84 to take a 3–1 series lead.
 The Knicks won Game 5 in the Garden 96–95 on Ewing's game-winner with 1.8 seconds left to stay alive and won Game 6 on the road 92–82 to force Game 7.
 But the Pacers won in New York 97–95, after Ewing missed a potential game-tying layup as time expired.
 Pat Riley resigned the day after the 1995 NBA Finals ended, and Don Nelson, who had recently stepped down as the Golden State Warriors head coach, became Riley's successor.